pksilen/vitja-service/README.md

 # Vitja service

 TODO
-- Convert sql LIKE expr to mongodb RegExp
 - New entities: User has Followers (User-User manyToMany), show SalesItems from followers
   - User has FollowingUser subentity, which is same as User, but remove following related fields
   - FollowingUser is logical entity and physical entity is User